Atlante F.C.: The IMSS era

-Second championship title
+Second championship

-Right from its ashes, and back to its homeground Estadio Ciudad de los Deportes, now rebaptized as Estadio Azulgrana, Atlante managed to make an incredible come back to the Primera División, after 3 outstanding games against Pachuca in the final series for the Segunda División Championship.
-After the series' end, which led to extra time, penalty kicks and sudden death, Atlante's goalkeeper Félix Fernández scored the last penalty kick for a 9–8 final score.
+Right from its ashes, and back to its homeground Estadio Ciudad de los Deportes, now re-baptized as the Estadio Azulgrana, Atlante managed to make an incredible come back to the Primera División, after 3 games against Pachuca in the final series for the Segunda División Championship.
+After the series' end, which led to extra time, penalty kicks, and sudden death, Atlante's goalkeeper Félix Fernández scored the last penalty kick for a 9–8 final score.

-In 1992–93, and guided by Ricardo La Volpe, Atlante obtained its second championship title against Monterrey, with the final match played at Monterrey's stadium, Estadio Tecnológico.
+In the 1992–93 season, and guided by Ricardo La Volpe, Atlante obtained its second championship title against Monterrey, with the final match played at Monterrey's home stadium, Estadio Tecnológico in Monterrey, Nuevo León.
 Atlante's new legends from that championship title included: 2011 U-17 champion coach Raúl Gutiérrez, Felix Fernández, former Atlante coaches Miguel Herrera, José Guadalupe Cruz, and René Isidoro García, Pedro Massacessi, Wilson Graneolatti, Roberto Andrade, Guillermo Cantú, and feared strikers Luis Miguel Salvador and Daniel Guzmán.
 The team was crowned as champion for the second time in 45 years.
-By winning the title, Atlante was again able to access the Concacaf Champions Cup, which eventually was lost against Cartaginés of Costa Rica in the final match.
+By winning the title, Atlante was again able to access the Concacaf Champions Cup, which they eventually lost against Cartaginés of Costa Rica in the final.

-After winning the championship title, Atlante was eliminated for the next years from the play-off stage, even with important acquisitions such as Hugo Sánchez, Jorge Campos & Venezuelan player Gabriel Miranda, among others.
+After winning the championship title, Atlante was eliminated for the next years from the play-off stage, even with important acquisitions such as Hugo Sánchez, Jorge Campos, Venezuelan player Gabriel Miranda, among others.
 Once again, the team faced relegation issues; therefore, Grupo Televisa decided to acquire Atlante and move it back again to the Estadio Azteca.
-With this boost, Atlante was able to be reinforced by notable players, such as Zague, Martín Felix Ubaldi, José Damasceno Tiba, and Luis García, as well as the renamed coach Miguel Mejía Barón, who just had a positive result coaching the National team at United States' World Cup 1994.
-Despite in having memorable campaigns, such as being the first all-championship leader for a short tournament (Invierno 1996), and qualifying for the play-offs in Verano 1997 and Invierno 1997, the team did not accomplished any major results, and even had disastrous moments such as the embarrassing play-off series against Toros Neza in Verano 1997, which was lost in a 9–2 global score.
+With this boost, Atlante was able to be reinforced by notable players, such as Zague, Martín Felix Ubaldi, José Damasceno Tiba, and Luis García, as well as the renamed coach Miguel Mejía Barón, who just had a positive result coaching the national team at World Cup 1994.
+Despite having memorable campaigns, such as being the first all-championship leader for a short tournament (Invierno 1996), and qualifying for the play-offs in the Verano 1997 and the Invierno 1997, the team did not accomplish any major results, and even had disastrous moments such as the embarrassing play-off series against Toros Neza in the Verano 1997, which was lost in a 9–2 global score.